The Borel monadic theory of order is decidable: Shelah's decidability technique

 \section{Shelah's decidability technique}

 This section repeats the results of \cite{shelahord} concerning decidability for dense total orders.
 They are rephrased in our language, straightforwardly extended to restricted quantifiers, and specialized to complete orders for the sake of simplicity.
-For the first part, another reference is \cite{monadicsurvey}.
+For the first part, other references are \cite{monadicsurvey,modchaini}.
 We start with notation.
+Let $A,B$ be sets together with fixed injections to $\N$.
+We call a map $A\to B$ \textbf{computable} if there is a computable map $\N\to\N$ making the diagram

-A familiy of functions $(f_i)_i$ is \textbf{computable uniformly in} $i$ if the map $(i,x)\mapsto f_i(x)$ is computable.
-Analogously, a family of sets is \textbf{computable uniformly in} $i$ if their indicator functions are so, and a sequence of theories is \textbf{decidable uniformly in} $i$ if the set of valid formulas is computable uniformly in $i$. \begin{definition} Suppose $X$ is a class and $f\colon X\to A,g\colon X\to B$ are maps, where $A,B$ are sets together with fixed injections to $\N$, thus carrying a notion of computable subsets.
+commute.
+We will use this notation for example if $A\subseteq\N^{<\omega}$ or if $A$ is a (not necessarily computable) set of formulas in a finite language, without explicitly mentioning the injection to $\N$.
+A family of functions $(f_i)_i$ is \textbf{computable uniformly in} $i$ if the map $(i,x)\mapsto f_i(x)$ is computable.
+Analogously, a family of sets is \textbf{computable uniformly in} $i$ if their indicator functions are so, and a sequence of theories is \textbf{decidable uniformly in} $i$ if the set of valid formulas is computable uniformly in $i$. \begin{definition} Let $X$ be a class and $f\colon X\to A,g\colon X\to B$ be maps, where $A,B$ are sets together with fixed injections to $\N$.
 (Below, $X$ is a class of structures, or families of structures, $A,B$ are sets of formulas, and $f,g$ map a structure to its partial theory.)
-We say that $f(x)\mapsto g(x)$ is a \textbf{well-defined computable map relative to }$x$ if there is a computable map $h\colon A\to B$ such that $g=h\circ f$.
-In proofs of such statements, we usually describe the map $h$ informally by giving a description of $g(x)$ only depending on $f(x)$. \end{definition} For $k\in\N^n$, write $\abs k=n$.
-For $k=(k_1,\dots,k_n)\in\N^n$ with $n>0$, write $k^-=(k_1,\dots,k_{n-1})$.
+Let $f(x)\mapsto g(x)$ denote the relation with graph $\setb{(f(x),g(x))}{x\in X}$.
+We say that $f(x)\mapsto g(x)$ is \textbf{well-defined} if this relation is a partial function.
+Similarly, the family $f_i(x)\mapsto g_i(x)$ is \textbf{well-defined} if for all $i$ the relation $f_i(x)\mapsto g_i(x)$ is a partial function.
+We usually specify $X$ by saying that the map is \textbf{well-defined in} $x$ where the variable $x$ is known to range over $X$. \end{definition} When proving that such functions are well-defined and computable, we usually describe a computable extension $A\to B$ of $f(x)\mapsto g(x)$ informally by describing how to compute $g(x)$ only depending on $f(x)$.
+In our settings, the image of $f$ will not generally be a computable subset of $A$.